Therapy & Medication for Depression

 What is Major Depression?

-Young adults often report persistent feelings of sadness, irritability, frustration, negative selfesteem, worthlessness, anger, extreme sensitivity, sleeping too much, self-harm, avoidance of social interactions, peer and academic problems, problems at home and overeating.
+Children and adolescents often report persistent feelings of sadness, irritability, frustration, negative self-esteem, worthlessness, anger, extreme sensitivity, sleeping too much, self-harm, avoidance of social interactions, peer and academic problems, problems at home and overeating.

 Characteristics include a distinct change in mood characterized by: